Ttesori/100-days/README.md

 # 100 Days of Code Log

 ## 5/27/2021

 - Completed two 5kyu katas: one on moving zeroes to the end of an array and another on parsing a string of seconds into human-readable time.
-- Fixed mobile styling issues on math game app; learned lesson to emphasize mobile-first design next time!
+- Fixed mobile styling issues on math game and holidays app; learned to emphasize mobile-first design next time!

 ## 5/26/2021

 - Completed two 6kyu katas: one on translating morse code and another on determining if a theoretical walk was valid.
 As usual, submitted and then headdesked at the concise and creative solutions other folks come up with.
 - Wrapped up initial styling of holidays app admin and fixed a quick JS issue.

 ## 5/25/2021

 - Completed one 5kyu kata on determining whether words are anagrams and another 6kyu kata on building a tower out of asterisks and spaces -- both were challenging, but fun, and I added .repeat() to my Anki so I don't forget about it!
 - Continued styling holidays app admin - really felt like I made progress here tonight, whee!

 ## 5/24/2021

 - Completed 3 string kata (note to self: getting better at regular expressions would be super-helpful)
 - Worked on styling for admin area of holidays API app -- created a little logo and basic branding, began implementing styles (fun!)

 ## 5/23/2021

 - Began working on styles for admin area of holidays API app
 - Figured out how to implement pagination, which was kind of a bear -- turns out I was overthinking the logic (go figure lol)

 ## 5/22/2021

 - Continued watching #100Devs Backend Crash Course
 - Added tags and search to holidays API app
 - Finished refining styles for math game app.

 ## 5/21/2021

 - Watched #100Devs Backend Review and many, many videos on Passport Local
 - After much trial and error, was able to get local auth working on my holidays API app.
 Biggest problem I was having was ensuring the proper order of files and lines of code in app.js

 ## 5/20/2021

 - Watched Class 39 of #100Devs and tonight's live React class!
 - Completed 3 6kyu Codewars problems

 ## 5/19/2021

 - Watched Class 38 of #100Devs and @BradTraversy's epic
   Node/Express/Mongo/OAuth App from Scratch video
 - Worked on math app, learned to create issues in Github and corrected four
 - Began refining styling for math app

 ## 5/18/2021

 - Added mongoose into holidays API, then when I was testing I realized that because I had the month and days in the DB as strings, I couldn't sort.
 Agh!
 But I figured out how to loop through and resave everything into the database as numbers.
 Hooray for me!
 Lol

 ## 5/17/2021

 - Created mongo database for wacky holidays, connected to yesterday's API
 - Updated front end to connect to new backend

 ## 5/16/2021

 - Created Node API for wacky holidays and basic frontend
 - Styling for math game

 ## 5/15/2021

 - Added GA to dev portfolio
 - Added dev portfolio to Linkedin
 - Codewars: 3 level 6kyu kata
 - Watched 100 Devs classes 30-31

 ## 5/14/2021

 - 20 level 8 Codewars problems
 - Watched 100 Devs classes 27-28
 - Purchased .dev domain name and deployed dev portfolio

 ## 5/13/2021

 - 15 level 8 Codewars problems, ranked up to 5
 - Watched 100Devs class 25-26
 - Finished initial math game styling w/ Bootstrap

 ## 5/12/2021

 - Did 2 L6 Codewars and added to new codewars repo
 - Watched 100Devs class 24
 - Read Eloquent JS, ch3